CaptOrb/captorb.github.io/_posts/2025-05-30-task-app-aws.md

 While the primary role of a load balancer is to distribute incoming traffic, AWS Application Load Balancer (ALB) offers additional benefits such as:

-* **Health Checks:** ALB provides robust health checks at the application layer, allowing it to monitor the actual responsiveness of the application endpoint (e.g., an HTTP 200 OK response from `/health`).
+* **Health Checks:** ALB provides robust health checks at the application layer, allowing it to monitor the actual responsiveness of the application endpoint.
 This ensures that traffic is only sent to truly healthy instances, improving application availability

 - No longer need to worry about EC2 instance IPs changing (e.g. on restart) as we are using the public DNS of the ALB